-Action plan point Issue & Recommendation Management Comments 2017/18 update Issue & Recommendation Issue identified Although these have been requested, registers are not in place for three Partnership members and two Joint Committee members, including the Chair of the Audit Committee.
+Action plan point Issue & Recommendation Management Comments 2017/18 update Register of interest Rating Grade 3 Issue identified Although these have been requested, registers are not in place for three Partnership members and two Joint Committee members, including the Chair of the Audit Committee.
 Hence those members are not complying with SPT's Code of Conduct.
 SPT and SCTS disclose within their annual accounts material transactions with related parties.
+Register of interest reminders are sent annually.
+In addition, upon the formation of the new Partnership in June 2017, all members were issued with the required form to be completed and returned.
+Reminders were also issued to members where a return was outstanding.
+Two further returns have been received since the matter was identified and the outstanding Partnership member has also been reminded Responsible officer: Assistant Chief Executive (Business Support) Implementation date: Immediate of the gister y and Register of interest reminders are sent annually.
+In addition, upon the formation of the new Partnership in June 2017, all members were issued with the required form to be completed and returned.
+Reminders were also issued to members where a External audit update We confirmed that SPT issued a reminder to all members to ensure that registers of interest are up to date.
+We confirmed through our testing that registers are in place for all Joint Committee members.
 These can be defined as bodies or individuals that have the potential to control or influence SPT or SCTS or to be controlled or influenced by SPT or SCTS.
 The register of interests is one way that SPT can identify its related parties.
 There is a risk, should the registers not be kept up to date, that SPT and SCTS do not identify and report all related party transactions in their annual accounts.
-Recommendation Members should be reminded of the importance of ensuring the register of interests is updated regularly and completely Outstanding registers of interest should be requested in a timely manner to inform the preparation of 2017/18 update External audit update We confirmed that SPT issued a reminder to all members to ensure that registers of interest are up to date.
-We confirmed through our testing that registers are in place for all Joint Committee members.
-Action closed. the annual governance statement and the related parties disclosure within the annual accounts.
+Recommendation Members should be reminded of the importance of ensuring the register of interests is updated regularly and completely Outstanding registers of interest should be requested in a timely manner to inform the preparation of the annual governance statement and the related parties disclosure within the annual accounts.